 American Family has one of Arizona's lowest car insurance costs for full and minimum coverage.
 Its easy-to-use website lets you choose between receiving a quote online or working directly with an agent, and customers can complete most tasks online.
 American Family has multiple policy options, but some discounts, like defensive driving, may not be available in Arizona.

-• American Family has the second lowest full coverage cost in Arizona
+- American Family has some of the lowest full coverage cost in Arizona

 GEICO: Best for new drivers

-Drivers under 20 in Arizona will likely pay an average of $3,954 a year for car insurance.
+Drivers under 20 in Arizona will likely pay an average of $339 per month for full coverage car insurance.
 GEICO offers multiple policy options and discounts for teens and young adults, allowing parents to add a teen to a parent's policy or help them purchase their own policy.

 Get a quote now | GEICO review